jepio/JKalFilter/README.md

 JKal-Filter
 ===========

-A Kalman Filter library in Python.
+A Kalman Filter library written in Python.

+The folder [libtest](./libtest) contains a simple example of using *ctypes* to build extend Python using C. Build with `make` and launch `./pytest.py` to see a comparison of run times.